EB-5 Frequently Asked Questions - EB5Investors.com

 What is included in calculating the investment amount?

-In addition to the required investment amount in an EB-5 project, which is $900,000 for projects in a Targeted Employment Area (TEA) and $1.8 million for non-TEA projects, investors are also responsible to pay the filing fees of Form I-526, Form I-485 or DS-160, and Form I-829.
+In addition to the required investment amount in an EB-5 project, which is $800,000 for projects in a Targeted Employment Area (TEA) and $1.050,000 for non-TEA projects, investors are also responsible to pay the filing fees of Form I-526, Form I-485 or DS-160, and Form I-829.
 Many investors also choose to retain services from legal, taxation and other professional teams during this process.
-For investors investing through a regional center, administration fees may also occur.
+For investors investing through a regional center, administrative fees may also be incurred.

 Must the entire amount of investment be made at the time of applying for the EB-5 Visa?

-It is highly advisable that investors make the entire amount of investment required by the EB-5 program and keep full documentation on the source of funds at the time of filing an I-526 application.
-Insufficient investment or incomplete documentation may cause RFEs or denials from USCIS, which could be detrimental to an investor’s case.
+Investors should make the entire investment amount required by the EB-5 program and maintain complete documentation on the source of funds at the time of filing the I-526 application.
+Insufficient investment or incomplete documentation may result in Requests for Evidence (RFEs) or denials from USCIS, which could be detrimental to an investor’s case.

 Are there restrictions on the types of businesses in which the investment must be made?

-Any lawful for-profit businesses, no matter which industry it is in or how it is structured, can be an EB-5 project.
+Any lawful for-profit business, regardless of its industry or structure, can be an EB-5 project.
 Some of the popular types of businesses include real estate, restaurants, medical facilities and infrastructure.
-The EB-5 business can be structured as a sole proprietorship, a partnership, a holding company, a joint venture, a corporation, an LLC or other types of entities.
-Nonprofit organizations don’t qualify for EB-5.
+The EB-5 business can be structured as a sole proprietorship, a partnership, a holding company, a joint venture, a corporation, an LLC, or other types of entities.
+Nonprofit organizations are not eligible for EB-5.

-What are the job creation and investment requirements, and do I need to create them myself for the EB-5 Visa Program?
-How do jobs qualify for projects that are already under construction?
+What are the job creation and investment requirements for the EB-5 Visa Program?
+How do jobs qualify for projects already under construction?

-The EB-5 program requires investors to create 10 full-time positions for permanent residents and citizens of the U.S. For regional center projects, both direct and indirect jobs can be used to fulfill the requirements on job creation, and investors working with a regional center are usually less involved in the job creation process, as the regional center would take the majority of such responsibilities.
-For investors in a direct EB-5 investment who are actively engaged in the daily operation of the EB-5 business, the fulfillment of the job creation criteria can be a challenge.
-Investors who participate in a project already under construction must pay special attention in demonstrating to USCIS the connection of their investment with the jobs created.
-This can sometimes be questionable as different projects allocate the jobs created to investors in different orders.
+The EB-5 program requires investors to create 10 full-time jobs for U.S. permanent residents and citizens.
+For regional center projects, both direct and indirect jobs can be used to fulfill the requirements on job creation, and investors working with a regional center are usually less involved in the job creation process, as the regional center would take the majority of such responsibilities, for investors in a direct EB-5 investment who are actively engaged in the daily operations of the EB-5 business, fulfilling the job creation criteria can be a challenge.
+Investors who participate in a project already under construction must pay special attention to demonstrating to USCIS the connection of their investment with the jobs created.
+This can sometimes be questionable, as different projects allocate the jobs created to investors in different orders.
 Investors should consult with a qualified immigration attorney before any investment is made.

 Can I invest in a troubled or failing business where the investment results in saving the business?

-It is possible to invest in a troubled or failing business for the purpose of EB-5, saving the business, keeping the existing jobs and creating new jobs.
-Investors who are interested in this route of investment needs to first identify an investment target that meets USCIS’ definition of “troubled businesses.”
+It is possible to invest in a troubled or failing business for EB-5, saving the business, keeping the existing jobs, and creating new jobs.
+Investors who are interested in this route of investment need first to identify an investment target that meets USCIS’s definition of “troubled businesses.”
 Investors also need to be able to provide adequate documents and financial information of the business to USCIS.
-Also, due to its “troubled” nature, investors in such investments may be exposed to higher financial risks that might endanger their investment benefits.
+Additionally, due to its “troubled” nature, investors in such investments may be exposed to higher financial risks that could jeopardize their investment benefits.

 May two or more investors qualify for immigration based on a pooled investment in a single business?

 It is possible for two or more investors to participate in the EB-5 program and enjoy immigration benefits based on a pooled investment.
 This requires careful planning and proper structuring of the job-creating enterprise.
-Each participant in the money pool needs to meet the investment threshold, and the allocation of jobs created by the enterprise needs to be strategically planned to ensure that each participant can meet the job-creating requirements.
+Each participant in the money pool must meet the investment threshold, and the allocation of jobs created by the enterprise must be strategically planned to ensure that each participant can fulfill the job-creating requirements.
 It is highly advisable that investors interested in this investment route discuss with immigration, corporate and securities attorneys before any investment is made.

 Are the investors free to travel after obtaining conditional permanent resident status?

 Conditional permanent residents, like all other permanent residents, are free to travel in and out of the United States.
-However, to keep one’s status, an EB-5 investor needs to pay attention to the physical presence requirements imposed on all green card holders.
-If an investor needs to be out of the U.S. for an extended period of time, it is of great importance that he or she applies for the necessary travel documents in advance to avoid any issues when trying to enter the country again as a permanent resident.
+However, to maintain one’s status, an EB-5 investor must comply with the physical presence requirements applicable to all green card holders.
+If an investor needs to be out of the U.S. for an extended period, they must apply for the necessary travel documents in advance to avoid any issues when re-entering the country as a permanent resident.

 Is the immigration status granted to the investor valid indefinitely?